 People can be wary about job searching in NI.
 There is absolutely no reason for you not to work during your posting, should you wish to.

 The chain of command provides regular security briefings for families on their arrival in the province about the current security situation.
-Every family should now receive a security brief.
+It is important that your family attends this security brief shortly after your arrival.

 The following information provides some background and will help families in NI understand what steps to take to make their lives as secure as possible.